-- physical and/or electronic destruction of the record; or - alternative disposal of the record e.g. returned to the instructing solicitor; or - retention of the record for a further period.
+- physical and/or electronic destruction of the record; or - alternative disposal of the record e.g. the return of the record to the instructing solicitor; or - retention of the record for a further period.

 6.2 Making and Recording the Disposal Decision